dastardlylemon/tippy/README.md

 delight with every `Cmd-T`, or `Ctrl-T` if you're a plebeian.
 Tippy is "fully responsive," written with five different preprocessors, and takes full advantage of vendor prefixes.
 It is guaranteed to increase market penetration for you and your significant others.
-Let's have a golden time.
+Let's have cafe daydreams.

 Currently, Tippy requires that you be on the
 [Chrome Dev Channel](http://www.chromium.org/getting-involved/dev-channel) for